andrevechina/redux-selectors-guidelines/README.md

 ## Selector Computing Derived Data

-If a Selector is needed to compute derived data from the state, `createSelector` from [Reselect](https://github.com/reduxjs/reselect) must be used.
+If a Selector is needed to compute derived data from the state, `createSelector` from [React Starter Kit](https://redux-starter-kit.js.org/api/createselector) must be used.

 `createSelector` receives a list of Input Selectors and a Result Function.